Local Statistics for Generative Image Detection: Introduction

 In recent years, diffusion models, especially text-to-image diffusion models, have made synthetic image generation easy to consumers.
-As one of the most popular examples, Stable Diffusion \cite{rombach2022high} allows realistic and detailed images to be generated easily based on users' text prompts.
-In this paper, we specifically focus on the problem of detecting real images from synthesized images, using Stable Diffusion as a proxy for the synthesized images.
-We are inspired to develop methods for determining if an online image was generated by Stable Diffusion.
-Theoretically, there are two different ways of classifying real images from AI-generated images.
-Researchers can either identify concealed traces and patterns within generated images that are not found in real images; or identify traces and patterns within real images that are not present in generated images.
-We would use the later approach and address specifically the following problem: \textbf{``How to classify digital camera images from Stable Diffusion-generated images"}.
-We used \emph{digital camera images} and \emph{Stable Diffusion-generated images} to conduct all our experiments.
-We will present the performance of our proposed methods on both uncompressed images and images that are resized and compressed.
-This work aims to show the potential to exploit local image statistics to enable DM-generated image detection.
-Our work can be broken down into 2 parts as shown below. \begin{itemize} \item We verify that the hidden traces and patterns found in digital camera images are absent in Stable Diffusion images. \item We suggest three localized feature sets and prove why the combination of these feature sets can overcome JPEG compression and image resizing to successfully detect real digital camera images from Stable Diffusion generated (SD-generated) images. \end{itemize}
+As one of the most popular examples, Stable Diffusion (SD) \cite{rombach2022high} allows realistic and detailed images to be generated easily based on users' text prompts.
+In this paper, we focused on the problem of detecting real images from synthesized images.
+We designed features based on traces and patterns within real images that are not present in generated images.
+For the training of our classification models, we used \textbf{digital camera images} and synthetic images.
+Even though synthetic images could be generated by many other types of Diffusion Models (DMs), we only used \textbf{SD-generated images} for training and showed that our models could also achieve excellent results even when tested on images generated by other types of DMs.
+We designed three localized feature sets and demonstrated why the combination of these feature sets could even survive JPEG compression and image resizing to successfully detect real digital camera images from DM-generated images.
+We presented the performance of our proposed methods on both uncompressed images and images that are resized and compressed.